fetttttjoe/Simple-Web-server/README.md

 ---------------------------------------------------------------------
 Creates a Webpage to control your Computer from your local Network.
 ---------------------------------------------------------------------
-with cx_freeze you can make make executable with command: py setup.py build
+with cx_freeze you can make make executable with command: py setup.py build -> i somehow broke the input field. i will look into that soon
 ---------------------------------------------------------------------

 My first html css experience, probably did alot of mistakes xD <br>